tradeoforigin/dataframe-go/README.md

 | 3X1 |   ANY   |
 +-----+---------+
 ```
 ### 2.1.
 Series manipulation
 Series provides a few functions for data manipulation:

-1. `s.Value(row int, options ...Options) T` to get value at row.
-This function also provides negative indexing e.g. `s.Value(-1)` to get value from the end of the series `s`.
+1. `s.Value(row int, options ...Options) T` returns the value of a particular row.
-2. `s.Prepend(val []T, options ...Options)` to preppend one or more values into series.
+2. `s.Prepend(val []T, options ...Options)` Prepend is used to set a value to the beginning of the series.
-3. `s.Append(val []T, options ...Options) int` to append one or more values into series.
-It means that values are added at end of the series `s`.
+3. `s.Append(val []T, options ...Options) int` is used to set a value to the end of the series.
-4. `s.Insert(row int, val []T, options ...Options)` inserts one or more values into series at row.
+4. `s.Insert(row int, val []T, options ...Options)` Insert is used to set a value at an arbitrary row in the series.
+All existing values from that row onwards are shifted by 1.
-5. `s.Remove(row int, options ...Options)` to remove data at row.
+5. `s.Remove(row int, options ...Options)` is used to delete the value of a particular row.
-6. `s.Reset(options ...Options)` clears all of the data from series.
+6. `s.Reset(options ...Options)` is used clear all data contained in the Series.
-7. `s.Update(row int, val T, options ...Options)` is used to change single value at given row.
+7. `s.Update(row int, val T, options ...Options)` is used to update the value of a particular row.

 Example:

 ```go
 s := dataframe.NewSeries[float64]("numbers", nil, 1, 2, 3) // [1, 2, 3]
 s.Append([]float64 { 0, 0 }) // [1, 2, 3, 0, 0]